ASEAN Armies Rifle Meet: Events

 The AARM consists of five main match disciplines: rifle, carbine, men's pistol, ladies' pistol, and machine gun.
 Each discipline consists of an individual and a team match.
 The top three in each match are awarded gold, silver and bronze medals.
 The trophy categories include overall individual champion for each discipline, overall team champion for each discipline, and overall champion in the "falling plate" event for each discipline.

 List of champion states

-Indonesia has won the most number of championships since the AARM began in 1991; the Indonesian Army has 13 championships on record, followed by the Royal Thai Army with eight.
-Malaysia and Singapore have both won three times, while the Philippines was champion once, in 2005.
-Brunei, Vietnam, Cambodia and Laos have yet to win a championship.
+Indonesia has won the most number of championships since the AARM began in 1991; the Indonesian Army has 14 championships on record, followed by the Royal Thai Army with eight.
+Malaysia and Singapore have both won three times, while the Philippines and Vietnam was champion once.
+Brunei, Cambodia and Laos have yet to win a championship.

 In 2019, a new format for competition was adopted wherein the participating ASEAN member states were grouped into four teams, Team Alligator, Team Bear, Team Cheetah and Team Dragon.
 Team Alligator emerged as champion that year.